cognitive-ew/Control-Loop/README.md

 ![Augmenting the Decision Maker with Reinforcement Learning](https://github.com/cognitive-ew/Control-Loop/blob/main/images/04%20DecisionMaker%20RL.png)

+## A Custom Kernel for a Support Vector Regression Machine
 **PUK_kernel.m**<br>
 A custom kernel for a support vector machine based on the approach of Ustun, Melssen, and Buydens, "Facilitating the application of Support Vector